reillymedia/sevenslegal/themes/netlify-basic/content/blog/can-self-defense-be-used-as-a-defense-to-assault-and-battery-charges-1.md

-+++
-categories = "Battery"
-date = 2022-11-09T18:30:00Z
-pfd_file = ""
+---
+title: "Can Self-Defense Be Used as a Defense to Assault and Battery Charges?"
+yoast_title: "Can Self-Defense Be Used as a Defense to Assault and Battery Charges? | Criminal Defense Attorney San Diego"
-summary = "Self-defense can be a strong defense against criminal allegations involving a crime of violence, like an assault or battery.
+yoast_description: "Self-defense can be a strong defense against criminal allegations involving a crime of violence, like an assault or battery.
 Arguing self-defense in a criminal case essentially means that you admit to committing a criminal act but clarify that you only did so to protect yourself from harm.
-If you are wondering whether self-defense is a " tags = [] title = "Can Self-Defense Be Used as a Defense to Assault and Battery Charges?" url = "/battery/can-self-defense-be-used-as-a-defense-to-assault-and-battery-charges/"
+If you are wondering whether self-defense is a […]"

-+++
+categories: [
+  "Assault",
+  "Battery"
+]
+pfd_file: ""
+summary: "Self-defense can be a strong defense against criminal allegations involving a crime of violence, like an assault or battery.
+Arguing self-defense in a criminal case essentially means that you admit to committing a criminal act but clarify that you only did so to protect yourself from harm.
+If you are wondering whether self-defense is a"
+tags: []
+url: "/assault/can-self-defense-be-used-as-a-defense-to-assault-and-battery-charges/987/"
+date: 2022-11-09T18:30:00Z
+featured_image:
+img_alt:
+---
 Self-defense can be a strong defense against criminal allegations involving a crime of violence, like an assault or battery.
 Arguing self-defense in a criminal case essentially means that you admit to committing a criminal act but clarify that you only did so to protect yourself from harm.
 If you are wondering whether self-defense is a feasible defense to assault and battery charges, the short answer is yes.
 In fact, self-defense is probably the most common defense raised by defendants in assault and battery cases.
 However, it is always a good idea to consult a knowledgeable criminal defense attorney when facing criminal charges for assault, battery or another violent crime, to ensure that you understand all of the defense strategies available to you based on your specific circumstances.

 ## Can Self-Defense Be Used as a Defense to Assault and Battery Charges?